-The Honorable Paul J. Fishman, former United States Attorney for the District of New Jersey was presented the 41st Annual William J. Brennan, Jr. award on Thursday, June 15, 2017.
+The Honorable Michael A. Chagares, U.S. Court of Appeals for the Third Circuit, was presented the 42nd Annual William J. Brennan, Jr. award on Thursday, June 14, 2018.
 The Association of the Federal Bar of New Jersey also swore in its new officers and trustees.

 Justice Brennan sat on New Jersey’s Superior Court, Appellate Division and Supreme Court before being nominated by President Dwight D. Eisenhower to the highest court in the land.

 Today, Justice Brennan is regarded as perhaps the most influential Supreme Court Justice in the 20th Century.